onivim/oni2/docs/docs/for-developers/building.md

 - `./scripts/windows/publish.ps1`

-### OSX
+### macOS

+When building a release on newer versions of macOS, checkhealth will report that some libraries are not loaded.
+This is because the libraries are not accessible until the app is fully built and can be ignored.

+To check that the libraries are in fact included in a generated release build, you can run the following command from the `oni2` directory:

+- `./_release/Onivim2.app/Contents/MacOS/Oni2 -f --checkhealth`

-Once you have a release build created, you can install Oni2 in your `Applications` folder.
+You can also install Oni2 in your `Applications` folder.

 Run the following from the `oni2` directory:

 - `cp -R _release/Onivim2.app /Applications`

-If you want to open the editor from terminal with an `oni2` command, you can add Oni2 to the system PATH using a command item within the app:
+If you want to open the editor from the terminal with an `oni2` command, you can add Oni2 to the system PATH using a command from within the app:

 - Open Oni2 from launchpad
 - Open command palette with `Cmd + Shift + P`